EderRoger/restaurant_search/PROBLEM.md

-# take-home-assessment
-A take home assessment designed for Full-stack or Backend developers
 ## Best matched restaurants
 ### Introduction
-This assessment is designed to test your thinking process and coding skills when facing a real industry problem.
-We're looking for code that is clean, readable, testable, robust, performant, and maintainable.
-The estimated time you will spend on this assessment is ~3-4 hours.

 Since this assessment includes a searching function, we kindly ask you to avoid out of box search engines such as ElasticSearch.
-Instead, you should write the searching logic by yourself.
-Other than that, please feel free to use any languages or frameworks you are familiar with.
-We are focusing on your idea and your code quality, hence will not make judgments on what technologies you choose.
 All the data you will need in this assessment will be provided to you as **.csv** files.

-We will only assess you based on the requirements listed below, but feel free to add extra features beyond these requirements.
-If you continue to our interview panel stage, we will ask you questions about your implementation.

-When you are done, please return the task by email, or via Github.
-We expect to receive your response within 3 days after you received this assessment.

-*Note: We expect you to do this assessment by yourself without other people's help.
-We ask you to keep this assessment private and not to share it with others.
-All data provided are fake and used only for this assessment.*

 ### Find the best-matched restaurants
 You have data about local restaurants located near your company, which you can find in the **restaurants.csv** file.
 You would like to develop a basic search function that allows your colleagues to search those restaurants to help them find where they would like to have lunch.
 The search is based on five criteria: **Restaurant Name, Customer Rating(1 star ~ 5 stars), Distance(1 mile ~ 10 miles), Price(how much one person will spend on average, $10 ~ $50), Cuisine(Chinese, American, Thai, etc.).** The requirements are listed below.